-It is from members all good abackgrounds, skillsets, viewpoints, circles of influence and interests we combine to be our best selves and yield the greatest impact in our communities and beyond.
+"It is from members all good things flow...with varied backgrounds, skillsets, viewpoints, circles of influence and interests, we combine to be our best selves and yield the greatest impact in our communities and beyond.

 We are living in a wonderful time of flexibility and innovation.
 I encourage each club to ask its membership what satisfies and excites them.
 Look at what you do and how you do it, and decide together what's working just great and where you can use a little refresh.